openforcefield/openff-bespokefit/README.md

 The BespokeFit framework aims to offer a completely automated workflow for creating bespoke, highly accurate, SMIRNOFF format parameters for individual molecules up to entire lead series.

+***Warning**: This code is currently experimental and under active development.
+If you are using this it, please be aware that it is not guaranteed to provide correct results, the documentation and testing may be incomplete, and the API can change without notice.*

 ## Getting Started

 To start using this framework we recommend looking over [the documentation](https://openff-bespokefit.readthedocs.io/en/latest/index.html),